PeterC2023/business-profile-sandlines/windsurfrules.md

 ---

 This Windsurf Rules document serves as the comprehensive guide for developing the Sandlines Business Profile platform.
 It should be referenced throughout the development process to ensure consistency in design, functionality, and user experience.
+The document emphasizes our core promise: enabling any business to create an account, connect their services, and within 30 seconds have a personalized business platform that helps them run every aspect of their operation.